jpignata/burninator/README.md

 caches warm up.

-Burninator uses a Redis pub/sub channel to broadcast some percentage of query traffic (by default 5%) from Rails application servers to a central warming process that will run queries against the follower.
+Burninator uses a Redis pub/sub channel to broadcast some percentage of query traffic from Rails application servers to a central warming process that will run queries against the follower.
 It uses the ActiveSupport notifications instrumentation API to listen for queries.
-These queries are broadcast through the channel to the warming process which will run them onto the standby database.

 Since you're standby is seeing some percentage of real production query traffic, its caches should keep warm and ready for failover.